-Where current state of the art research and documents associated with mass timber fall outside of the United States, it is recommended to reference the associated governing codes, including:
+Where current state of the art research and documents associated with mass timber fall outside of the United States, if you need to go outside this, the governing codes should be referenced including:

 - 6. EuroCode 5 - 7.
 Canadian Code (CSA)